Jingning-Zhang/Jingning-Zhang.github.io/_pages/about0.md

 News
 ------
-**Jan 27, 2023**: Our manuscript for multi-ancestry polygenic risk prediction ([PROSPER](https://github.com/Jingning-Zhang/PROSPER)) wins the Student Paper Award on the Risk Analysis Section, Joint Statistical Meetings.
-**Dec 25, 2022**: Our software [PROSPER](https://github.com/Jingning-Zhang/PROSPER) for multi-ancestry polygenic risk prediction is available for use. [\[Slides\]](https://github.com/Jingning-Zhang/PROSPER/blob/main/PROSPER.pdf)
+**Mar 25, 2023**: Our manuscript for multi-ancestry polygenic risk prediction ([PROSPER](https://github.com/Jingning-Zhang/PROSPER)) wins the Student Paper Award on the Risk Analysis Section, Joint Statistical Meetings.
+The software [PROSPER](https://github.com/Jingning-Zhang/PROSPER) is available for use.
+The manuscript is available on [\[bioRxiv\]](https://www.biorxiv.org/content/10.1101/2023.03.15.532652v1.abstract).
 **May 2, 2022**:  Our [paper](https://www.nature.com/articles/s41588-022-01051-w) on plasma proteome analyses is published in Nature Genetics.
 The pQTL summary statistics and models for conducting proteome-wide association studies have been made [publicly available](http://nilanjanchatterjeelab.org/pwas).